Sourdough Everything Bread Recipe

 Bake

-Remove the bread from the Dutch oven and place on a wire rack to cool to room temperature before cutting.
-While it may be tempting to slice a piece of bread while it’s warm (because its delicious) doing so will cause moisture to escape, which can cause the bread to be drier.
+- Remove the bread from the Dutch oven and place it on a wire rack to cool to room temperature before cutting.

 Storage

-Place bread in an airtight container and store at room temperature for 5 days.
+Place the bread in an airtight container and store at room temperature for 3 days.

 Helpful Tips